Undergraduate FdSc

 Healthcare is not a nine-to-five job.
 Neither is being a student nursing associate:

 You will be expected to work the same shifts as your practice supervisor in hospital and community settings.
-You do not get long holiday break and our course has fixed non-negotiable annual leave weeks.
+You do not get a long holiday break and our course has fixed non-negotiable annual leave weeks.
 Please note that considerable travelling may be required for both hospital and community placements.

 As part of the application process, you may be invited to complete an assessment / attend an online activity.
 If this is the case, we will contact you with further details.
-The programme structure will be delivered on a mix of part-time, day release and block delivery basis.
+The programme structure will be delivered on a mix of block theory and block practice delivery basis.
+Typically students attend three to five theory days during theory blocks.

-• Experience
+Experience

-Previous experience as a healthcare assistant/clinical support worker is desirable but not essential, however you will need to demonstrate the commitment to undertake the challenge of a career in healthcare.
+Previous experience as a healthcare assistant/clinical support worker is desirable but not essential, however, you will need to demonstrate the commitment to undertake the challenge of a career in healthcare.

 Standard entry requirements

-GCSE
+GCSE or equivalent

 To be considered, you must fulfil our GCSE entry requirements.
 We do also recognise Accreditation of Prior Learning (APL) and have detailed the requirements linked to this below.